zethon/ttvg/docs/scenes-dev.md

  ## Intro

-The game is divided into multiple *screens* that represent different stages in the interaction of the program, for example there is the splash screen, a menu screen and, of course, the game screen.
-All screens are derived from the `Screen`, and the `TooterEngine` class is reponsible for loading and unloading scenes as needed.
+The game is divided into multiple *screens* that represent different stages in the interaction of the program.
+For example there is the splash screen, a menu screen and, of course, the game screen.
+All screens are derived from the `Screen` class, and the `TooterEngine` class is reponsible for loading and unloading scenes.
 Screens are loaded on an as-needed basis.

 Game play itself is further divided into mutiple *scenes*.
 Scenes represent different maps or areas within the game.
 The `GameScreen` class contains all of the scene objects and is responsible for controlling transitions between scenes.
 All scenes are loaded when control of the game is given to the `GameScreen` class.